 Most overland travel in NZ is by road, and the road network is extensive and well-maintained.
 The traffic is generally light outside the cities (and not too bad in them), and the scenery spectacular – this is definitely a good country to drive around.

 If rail is your thing, NZ only has a few routes available but they’re good ones.
 The TranzAlpine from Christchurch to Greymouth is rated as one of the world’s greatest scenic rail journeys (check out the video on their site); another route connects Christchurch to Picton, and another runs from Auckland to Wellington.
 This means you can get all the way from Auckland to Greymouth by rail and ferry.
 The trains are more expensive than taking the bus and mostly exist for tourism purposes rather than for daily transportation; I never took the train in NZ, but I’d love to do so.

-Ferries cross the Cook Strait between the two main islands several times per day, connecting Wellington to Picton, and there are ferries to various smaller islands like Stewart Island (from Invercargill) and the islands off Auckland.
+Ferries cross the Cook Strait between the two main islands several times per day connecting Wellington to Picton, and there are ferries to various smaller islands like Stewart Island (from Invercargill) and the islands off Auckland.
 You can search and book these online with Direct Ferries.

 Things to do in New Zealand

 Go skiing!
 I once spent a ski season in Queenstown; the ski areas there aren’t exactly world-class, but it’s an awesome part of the world and you can ski in June / July / August.